Come get a behind-the-scenes look at beautiful Toyota Field! For just $10...

 - Home to the Rocket City Trash Pandas AA Minor League baseball team at Toyota Field

 - From eclectic gifts and home decor, to trendy clothing boutiques, Madison has shopping, shopping and more shopping.

 - Madison has a beautiful network of greenways and nature trails to explore.

 - There are also several recreation areas, including the family-friendly Dublin Park.

-- Madison is in on the craft brewing scene – Blue Pants Brewery, Old Black Bear and Rocket Republic are all on the “must-see” list!
+- Madison is in on the craft brewing scene – Bowler Hat Brewing Company, Old Black Bear and Rocket Republic are all on the “must-see” list!